Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Experiments

 \subsection{Results}

 The quantitative results in \cref{tab:main_results} show that our approach provides significantly faster training and rendering.
-Compared to the next fastest baseline, we achieve a training speedup of $1.4\times$ and render $1.6\times$ faster on average.
+Compared to 3DGS~\cite{kerbl3Dgaussians}, we achieve a training speedup of $2.1\times$ and render $1.6\times$ faster on average.
+The second fastest approach is StopThePop~\cite{radl2024stopthepop} with opacity decay enabled, which benefits from a large reduction in the number of splats.
 In terms of image quality, we observe that our method achieves about equal results across the board.
 However, all 3DGS-based approaches are clearly outperformed by Zip-NeRF~\cite{barron2023ICCV}.
-Taking our contributions into consideration, we observe that our approach outperforms approaches with perspectively correct splat evaluation: Compared to 2DGS~\cite{Huang2DGS2024}, we achieve better results across the board reassuring that 3D Gaussian splats are more expressive than the 2D Gaussian surfels used by 2DGS.
+Taking our contributions into consideration, we observe that our approach outperforms approaches with perspectively correct splat evaluation.
+Compared to 2DGS~\cite{huang20242d}, we achieve better results across the board reassuring that 3D Gaussian splats are more expressive than the 2D Gaussian surfels used by 2DGS.
+Huang~et~al.'s projection method~\cite{huang2024erroranalysis} significantly slows down training and rendering while achieving image quality similar to that of 3DGS.
 GOF~\cite{yu2024gof} achieves slightly higher image quality but requires longer training and fails to render in real-time.
 It should be noted that 2DGS and GOF were fine-tuned for mesh extraction after optimization, which is an interesting topic but not a focus of this work.
-Seeing that we achieve similar image quality but faster training and rendering compared to StopThePop~\cite{radl2024stopthepop}, the results confirm that our approach is a valid alternative to prevent popping artifacts for rasterization-based 3D Gaussian splat rendering.
+Seeing that we achieve similar image quality but faster training and rendering compared to either configuration of StopThePop~\cite{radl2024stopthepop}, the results confirm that our approach is a valid alternative to prevent popping artifacts for rasterization-based 3D Gaussian splat rendering.

 We also show visual comparisons for multiple scenes in \cref{fig:vis_comp}.
 Beyond those comparisons, we often observe more accurate reconstruction of the background when inspecting trained models.
 This is likely caused by our perspectively correct splat evaluation that allows better use of the multi-view signal provided by the training images where the background is generally located near image borders where perspective distortion has its highest influence.